 Philippines: Sogod Bay [Leyte] + Moalboal [Cebu] + Pangatalan [Palawan] - March 2020

-Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
-My apologies for any strange sentences and funny mistakes that may have been generated during the process.
-If you are reading French, click on the French flag below to access the original and correct text:
+Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
+I apologise for any strange sentences and funny mistakes that may have resulted.
+If you read French, click on the French flag below to access the original, correct text:

-I'll take you back to Sogod Baythe bay of the whale sharks", in the south of the island of Leyte, in the Philippines...
+I'll take you back to Sogod Bay, "the bay of the whale sharks", in the south of the island of Leyte, in the Philippines...
 On my first trip there in 2008, I missed them.
 Twelve years later, I was luckier!

 The biggest fish in the world